nlivaic/DistributedSystems/README.md

 * Our system must be prepared to detect a duplicate write and ignore it.
 * We do this by generating a client-side generated id and then POSTing (and PUTing, but PUT is idempotent as it is) against that identifier.
 Guid is a good choice for this.
 This will act as an alternate key in the database.
 * In the course [Fundamentals of Distributed Systems](https://app.pluralsight.com/course-player?clipId=d4145cd4-2477-4a20-ae65-af9476ef06fc) Michael Perry also talks about not returning the Id back to the client.
 Not sure what that is about.
 An implication of this is that the client will use the client Id to query the resource and this decision then permeates the interfaces found throughout the application layers.
+* There are a few other ways to make sure duplicate messages do not cause issues:
+  * Message broker can be configured so as to detect duplicate messages.
+This operation usually hinges on having a `MessageId` of some sort in the message, which must be the same across two messages.
+  * Write the system's logic in a way that it is idempotent.
+E.g. do not have the message saying "add 10 to total amount" but rather say "total amount should be 60".
+This seems case specific.

 ### Immutability